Shunsuke Kikuchi

 Shunsuke Kikuchi (菊池 俊輔, Kikuchi Shunsuke) was a Japanese composer who was active from the early 1960s until 2017.
 He specialized in incidental music for media such as television and film.
-Kikuchi was regarded as one of Japan's most highly demanded film and TV composers, working principally on tokusatsu and anime productions, and also popular action films, jidaigeki, and television dramas.
+Kikuchi was regarded as one of Japan's most highly demanded film and TV composers, working principally on tokusatsu and anime, popular action films, jidaigeki, and television dramas.

+Biography

 Early life and education

-Kikuchi was born on 1 November 1931 in the city of Hirosaki in Aomori Prefecture.
+Kikuchi was born on November 1, 1931 in the city of Hirosaki in Aomori Prefecture.
 He graduated from Aomori Prefectural Hirosaki Technical High School, specializing in mechanics.
 Kikuchi then attended the Nihon University College of Art.

 Career

 After graduating from the Nihon University College of Art, he made his debut composing for the 1961 film The Eighth Enemy (八人目の敵).
 The Tō-Ō Nippō Press wrote that the contrast between the heroic opening theme and the melancholic ballad ending theme that Kikuchi composed for the 1969 Tiger Mask anime, "changed Japanese anime music."
 Kikuchi composed the song "Urami Bushi" (怨み節), sung by Meiko Kaji, for the early 1970s Female Convict Scorpion series, which was included in the American film Kill Bill and on its soundtrack.
 The Tō-Ō Nippō Press also wrote that the success of the TV drama Abarenbō Shōgun, which aired for 800 episodes from 1978 to 2008, had people say; "If Shunsuke Kikuchi is in charge of the music, the show will be a hit."

+In 1975, he composed the soundtrack for the anime UFO Robo Grendizer.
 In 1976, Kikuchi composed the music for Divine Demon-Dragon Gaiking (大空魔竜ガイキング, Daikū Maryū Gaikingu); in 1979 composed "Doraemon no Uta", the theme song of the Doraemon anime, which ran on TV for 26 years.
 Up-tempo works like those in Kamen Rider and Abarenbō Shōgun form the majority of Kikuchi's works, while his slow background music from long-running series have become some of his best-known works.
-Some notable works that he composed for, include anime and tokusatsu like Doraemon, Kamen Rider, Dragon Ball, Dragon Ball Z, jidaigeki such as Abarenbō Shōgun and Chōshichirō Edo Nikki, and TBS Saturday-night productions ranging from Key Hunter to G-Men '75 became long-running hit series.
+Some notable works that he composed for, include anime and tokusatsu such as Doraemon, Kamen Rider, Dragon Ball, Dragon Ball Z, jidaigeki such as Abarenbō Shōgun and Chōshichirō Edo Nikki, and TBS Saturday-night productions ranging from Key Hunter to G-Men '75 became long-running hit series.

 Retirement and death

-Kikuchi ceased composing music in 2017, when he stated that he was taking a break to be treated for an illness.
-Kikuchi died while being treated for pneumonia in a hospital in Tokyo on 24 April 2021.
+Kikuchi ceased composing music in 2017, stating that he was taking a break in order to be treated for an illness.
+Kikuchi died while being treated for pneumonia in a hospital in Tokyo on April 24, 2021.
 His death was announced four days later.